 Lateral Compression Force

-This is most common type of pelvic injury.
-It could be of following types.
+This is the most common type of pelvic injury.
+It could be of the following types.

 - Finally, a force applied over the greater trochanteric region also produces a lateral compression injury, usually associated with an acetabular fracture.

 This force is usually applied indirectly through the femoral shafts and hips.
 It is commonly seen in motorcycle accidents.
 The leg is caught and externally rotated and abducted, a mechanism that tends to tear the hemipelvis from the sacrum.

 Shear fractures are the result of high-energy forces usually applied perpendicular to the bony trabeculae.
 These forces quite commonly lead to unstable fractures or dislocations or both.
 Two situations are possible

 - Bone fails earlier than ligaments – if bone strength is less than ligamentous strength, the bone fails first resulting in sacral fractures and vertically oriented rami fractures [compare with the horizontal pattern seen in lateral compression.]

 - Ligaments fail first – conversely if the bone strength is relatively greater, ligamentous injuries usually occur and manifest with pubic symphysis and SI joint disruptions.

 Classification of Pelvic Injury